AlbertHambardzumyan/recursion/src/towers_of_hanoi/TOWERS_OF_HANOI.md

  (destinationPeg), this time using the first peg (sourcePeg) as the temporary peg.
 In main calls the recursive solveTowers method, which outputs the steps to the command prompt.

+### Complexity of the Towers of Hanoi
+The algorithm twice calls `Move n-1 disks`, and each of these twice calls `Move n-2 disks`.
+And so on, until the base case is reached.
+There are `n` stages and the number of calls is doubled at each stage.
+Thus, the total number of calls is `2^n - 1`.
+This results in a big O of O(2^n) for a Towers of Hanoi, which is also known as EXPONENTIAL GROWTH.

 [Application source code](https://github.com/AlbertHambardzumyan/recursion/tree/master/src/towers_of_hanoi)